Opal Lee

-Opal Lee (born October 7, 1926) is an American retired teacher, counselor, and activist in the movement to make Juneteenth a federally-recognized holiday.
+Opal Lee (born October 7, 1926) is an American retired teacher, counselor, and activist in the movement to make Juneteenth a federally recognized holiday.
 She is often described as the "grandmother of Juneteenth".

 On June 17, 2021, President Joe Biden signed Senate Bill S. 475, making Juneteenth the eleventh federal holiday.
+In 2024, Biden awarded Lee the Presidential Medal of Freedom, the Nation's highest civilian honor.

 Early life

 Lee was born in Marshall, Texas on October 7, 1926.
 She was the oldest of three children of Mattie (Broadous) and Otis Flake.
+Her paternal great-grandmother was born into slavery in Louisiana.

 When she was 10 years old, she and her family moved to Fort Worth, Texas.
 The Flakes later moved to the 7th Ward of Fort Worth, also known as Terrell Heights.

 In June 1939, her parents bought a house in the 900 block of East Annie Street, then a mostly white area.
-On June 19, 1939, 500 white rioters vandalized and burned down her home.
+On June 19, 1939, 500 white rioters vandalized and burned down their home.
 Lee was twelve years old at the time.
 Recalling it years later, she said, "The fact that it happened on the 19th day of June has spurred me to make people understand that Juneteenth is not just a festival."

 Opal Lee attended I.M.
-Terrell High School, Fort Worth's first black high school.
-She graduated high school in 1943 at the age of 16.
+Terrell High School, Fort Worth's first black high school, graduating in 1943 at the age of 16.
 She married and the couple had four children; they divorced after five years.

 Professional career

 In 1952, Lee graduated from Wiley College in Marshall, Texas, receiving her Bachelor's degree in elementary education.
-Lee later attended North Texas State University (now University of North Texas) where she earned her Master's Degree in Counseling and Guidance.
-After receiving her Master's Degree, Lee returned to Fort Worth where she was an educator for the Fort Worth Independent School District (FWISD) for fifteen years and a home school counselor for nine years before retiring in 1977.
-In 1967, she married Dale Lee when she was a teacher at McCoy Elementary School and he was the principal at Morningside Elementary.
+She taught at Amanda McCoy Elementary School for 15 years, working nights at Convair to support her children.
+In 1967 she married Dale Lee, when she was a teacher at McCoy Elementary School and he was the principal at Morningside Elementary.
+Lee later attended North Texas State University (now University of North Texas) where she earned her master's degree in Counseling and Guidance.

+After receiving her master's degree, Lee returned to Fort Worth, where she was an educator for the Fort Worth Independent School District (FWISD) for fifteen years and a home school counselor for nine years before retiring in 1977.
 She was also a member of the Fort Worth-Tarrant County Community Action Agency (CAA) board, Evans Avenue Business Association board, Tarrant County Habitat for Humanity board and Citizens Concerned with Human Dignity.
 She currently serves on the Unity Unlimited, Inc. Board.
 Opal Lee is a member of Zeta Phi Beta sorority.
+On May 14, 2023 Lee received an honorary doctorate degree from the University of North Texas.
+On May 11, 2024 Lee received an honorary doctorate degree from Southern Methodist University in Dallas, Texas.